Dodgy: The Dodgy Album, Homegrown, Free Peace Sweet (1993-97)

-Dodgy's debut album was produced by The Lightning Seeds' Ian Broudie.
-The band concerned themselves with social issues by supporting The Serious Road Trip, War Child, the Liverpool Dockers' Strike, Charter88 and youth democracy campaigns.
-The band became the second UK act, after China Drum, to play in Sarajevo after the lifting of the siege, giving a concert at the Kuk club in August 1996.
-They returned to Bosnia in 1997, to film a programme with Kate Thornton in Mostar.
+Dodgy concerned themselves with social issues by supporting The Serious Road Trip, War Child, the Liverpool Dockers' Strike, Charter88 and youth democracy campaigns.
+The band became the second UK act, after China Drum, to play in Sarajevo after the lifting of the siege, giving a concert at the Kuk club in August 1996, politely declining a support slot at Knebworth for Oasis.
+They did so, feeling enough good bands were already playing that event and by flying out to the recovering country, they would hopefully later influence others to follow in future.